 If you have any questions after reading here, or if you would like to meet with someone to learn more about any of these things, please contact us!

-We believe that the Bible, both Old and New Testament comprised of 66 books, is the inspired Word of God and that it is to be used for teaching, reproof, correction, and training in righteousness (2 Timothy 3:16).
+We believe that the Bible, all sixty-six books of both Old and New Testament, is the inspired Word of God and that it is to be used for teaching, reproof, correction, and training in righteousness (2 Timothy 3:16).
 We believe that the words of God are flawless (Proverbs 30:5) therefore, we believe that the Bible, God’s written Word, is also flawless, and is the only revelation of God to humanity (2 Peter 1:21).

 We believe that the Father is the Creator of the heavens and earth (Genesis 1:1) and that everyone and everything upon the earth is His (Psalm 24:1).
 Being our Father and Creator, we were created for His glory (Isaiah 43:7) and in His image (Genesis 1:26).
 We believe the Father is unequaled (Psalm 24:8) and unchanging (Malachi 3:6).
 We believe that the Father is Sovereign above all (Isaiah 42:8) and that every good and perfect thing comes down from Him (James 1:17).
 We believe that the Father is perfectly holy (1 Peter 1:15, Leviticus 11:44).
 We believe that the Father does not delight in death (Ezekiel 18:32) but desires for all to be saved (2 Timothy 2:4).

 We believe that Jesus Christ was present and active in creation (John 1:1-3, Colossians 1:16).
-Jesus was born of the virgin Mary, conceived by the Holy Spirit (Luke 1:26-38) and is the Word of God in flesh (John 1:14).
-We believe that Jesus lived as a man on the earth (Philippians 3:7-8) both fully God and fully human (Colossians 1:15-20).
-He was tempted like we are, in every way, but lived a sin free life (Matthew 4:1-11, Hebrews 4:14-16).
+We believe that Jesus was born of the virgin Mary, conceived by the Holy Spirit (Luke 1:26-38) and is the Word of God in flesh (John 1:14).
+We believe that Jesus lived as a man on the earth (Philippians 2:7-8) and was both fully God and fully human (Colossians 1:15-20).
+He was tempted like we are, in every way, but did not sin (Matthew 4:1-11, Hebrews 4:14-16).
 We believe that Jesus Christ offered Himself, once, as the only sacrifice for the sin of all humanity by dying on a cross (Hebrews 9:11-14).
 We believe that Jesus Christ rose from the dead after three days, ascended to Heaven and will return again to gather His followers to Himself, and to judge the world because of sin (Luke 24:1-7, Acts 1:9-11, John 14:2-3, Matthew 25:31-46, Colossians 3:5-6).